What Does It Mean That Corporations Have 'Perpetual Existence'?

-But "perpetual existence" in this context is a relative term: the corporation may go out of business, be acquired by another entity, or otherwise cease to exist at some point in the future.
+But "perpetual existence" in this context is a relative term.
+The corporation may go out of business, get acquired by another entity, or otherwise stop existing at some point.
 The term states that a corporation exists as its own entity, regardless of what happens to the individuals involved in the business.
-A discussion of the meaning of "perpetual existence" with respect to incorporation follows.
+A discussion of the meaning of the "perpetual existence" of corporations follows.

 Corporate Formation: A Beginning, With or Without an End

-When a business is incorporated, the organizers of the corporation can decide to give it an end date so that when the corporation's mission is complete, it automatically ends.
-Alternatively -- and more commonly -- the organizers could decide not to specify an end date.
+When organizers incorporate a business, they can decide to give it an end date.
+That means when the corporation's mission is complete, it automatically ends.
+Or, the organizers could choose not to specify an end date.
 When this happens, the corporation exists until its owners, the shareholders, decide to end it.
-After all, the corporation is owned by the shareholders.
-For this reason, such a corporation is considered to have perpetual or ever-lasting existence.
+After all, shareholders own the corporation.
+For this reason, corporations have perpetual or ever-lasting existence.

-So even if the entire executive team and the rank-and-file employees were to quit their jobs at a corporation, the business entity itself would live on and new employees would step in to take their places.
+Suppose the entire executive team and the rank-and-file employees of a company quit their jobs.
+The business entity would live on, and new employees would step in to take their places.
 Corporations can keep buying, selling, hiring, and growing, even as their managers change.
 This perpetual existence makes corporations a stable form of business organization.

 Reasons for Perpetual Existence of Companies

-Having perpetual existence has numerous benefits for a corporation.
-In order to survive, many corporations need investors to fund the corporation's endeavors.
-If a corporation has perpetual existence, the corporation will continue even if the shareholders, directors, and officers come and go.
-This means the corporation is a safer, more stable place for investors to put their money and raises the chances that the investors will see a return on their money.
+Having a perpetual existence has many benefits for a corporation.
+To survive, many corporations need investors to fund the corporation's endeavors.
+If a corporation has a perpetual existence, the corporation will continue even if the shareholders, directors, and officers come and go.
+This means the corporation is a safer, more stable place for investors.
+It is a more attractive option and raises the chances that the investors will see a return on their money.

-The other benefit to perpetual existence is that it allows the corporation's directors to create a long term plan for profit growth, since they can be sure the corporation will still be there long into the future.
-This satisfies shareholders because they are assured they will have long term gain, and it helps the corporation's customers because the corporation has the chance to innovate on new products, respond to customer feedback, and build on its expertise.
+Perpetual existence allows the corporation's directors to create a long-term plan for profit growth.
+This is because they can be sure the corporation will still be there long into the future.
+This satisfies shareholders because they can be sure they will have long-term gains.
+It also helps the corporation's customers because the corporation has the chance to innovate on new products.
+They can respond to customer feedback and build on their expertise.

-Finally, perpetual existence benefits the corporation because there is no need to constantly file all the documents that started the organization.
+Finally, perpetual existence benefits the corporation because there is no need to re-file all the documents that started the organization.
 Instead, it can carry information from year to year, so the company doesn't waste valuable time and effort duplicating work.
 See FindLaw's Corporations section for more articles and resources.

 Get a Handle on Your Corporation's Legal Matters

-When you start a corporation, particularly one without an end date, you want to build it for perpetuity.
-Despite the advantages listed above, a corporation in perpetual existence also has more legal exposure with every passing year.
-Make sure you have all of your bases covered by contacting a local business attorney today.
+When you start a corporation without an end date, you want to build it for perpetuity.
+A corporation in perpetual existence also has more legal exposure with every passing year.
+Lawyers can help guide you through this process.
+They can help build a strong foundation for your business's future.